 Broken or Twisted Driveshaft : Yes, these props have a rubber hub as a shock absorber and no shear pin, BUT if you hit something with the prop that is pretty immovable when you are going fast, things can happen.
-In the photos below you will be able to see what has happened, very unusual, but as seen here does happen occasionally.
+In the photos below you will be able to see what has happened, very unusual, but as seen here, does happen occasionally.
 In the LH photo, the upper end of the driveshaft broke in the recess for the O-Ring, leaving the broken stub inside the crankshaft.

 |Here the upper end of the driveshaft is twisted off & the broken off part was stuck in the crankshaft||Here the lower end of the driveshaft that is in the gearbox is twisted at least 1/4 of a turn|

 Before you try to bolt it back together check to see the exhaust baffle is still in place, the stainless steel baffle screen that is slid into (supposed to be staked in) the rear divided section of the exhaust housing at the juncture where the gear case fits together.
 It simply slides in a slot which is held in place when the exhaust housing and gear case unit are assembled.
 If this is left out it may increase the noise level to some degree.

 |Shown here the baffle with lots of 1/4" holes|